 SAT/ACT Optional Admission

 High school students applying for admission to The University of Scranton may do so without submitting SAT/ACT scores if they are in the top 30% of their graduating class.
-If their high school does not rank, students must have a GPA of at least 3.2 on a 4.0 scale.
-In lieu of standardized test scores, students must submit two graded papers from high school.
-In addition, students may be asked to schedule an on-campus interview.
+If their high school does not rank, students must have a GPA of at least 3.0 on a 4.0 scale.
+To complete their application, students must submit an official high school transcript and a letter of recommendation, and may be asked to schedule an interview.
 Students applying to certain programs may not apply SAT/ACT Optional.
 Please see the list of excluded academic programs below.

 What programs are excluded from applying SAT/ACT Optional?plus or minus